mehtaharsh16/daniel.feldroy.com/posts/2022-02-speaking-at-python-web-conf.md

 Those tactics worked and I got hired.
 Not only that, but one [pithy phrase](https://www.vocabulary.com/dictionary/pithy) in particular I uttered during the interview became the backbone of my coding and working style.

+It was at NASA that I learned Python and started with Django.
+All because of that phrase.
+How cool is that?

 [My talk](https://2022.pythonwebconf.com/presentations/confessions-of-joe-developer) is about what I said, what it means, how I applied it, and how you can use it.

 See you at [Python Web Conf](https://2022.pythonwebconf.com)!